Website accessibility

 Military concordat (1958) and Supplement (1990)

-At the end of this concordat is the 1990 Supplement where – apparently with no negotiation – the Vatican was allowed to place the civilian police under the powerful Military Ordinary, Cardinal Archbishop Nicolás de Jesús López Rodríguez.
+This concordat was made with Trujillo, who had promoted himself to generalissimo of the army (and whose fondness for medals earned him the name “chapita” – “bottle caps”).
+Included at the end is the 1990 Supplement where – apparently with no negotiations – the Vatican was allowed to place the civilian police under the powerful Military Ordinary, Cardinal Archbishop Nicolás de Jesús López Rodríguez.

 Mission agreement with Spanish Church (1958): Excerpts

-Can anyone locate and send in the complete text of this 1958 agreement with La Obra de Cooperación Sacerdotal Hispanoamericana?
-It's called El Patronato Nacional San Rafael, apparently a flattering reference to the dictator Rafael Leonidas Trujillo.
+On 21 January 1958 the Dominican Republic made an agreement with La Obra de Cooperación Sacerdotal Hispanoamericana, called opaquely a "regulation" (reglamento).
+Is title is El Patronato Nacional San Rafael, a flattering reference to the murderous dictator Rafael Leonidas Trujillo.

 Go to Notanant menuWebsite accessibility